cj-lawson/Ebook-Landing-Page/README.md

 This is a take home assignment from Incentive Solutions.
 The task was to Design and develop a simple landing page for a new Ebook.

 # Technologies and Solution
-I used simple HTML, CSS, along with flexbox for the larger layout and CSS grid for a select few layouts.
+I used simple HTML, CSS, along with flexbox and Grid for the layout.
 I deployed the page with github pages.